In the beginning…tell me what made you decide to start writing?

 What’s your opinion on the belief that indie books are badly edited and lower quality than traditionally published?

-What is your favourite genre to write, and why?
+What is your favorite genre to write, and why?

 If you could, would you live in the world you’ve created?
 Why / why not?